bespokewd1/BespokeAgency/src/content/blog/a-story-of-caution-the-advanced-fee-scam.md

      [bbb.org](https://www.bbb.org/)

-### Support Real Businesses
+#### **Support Real Businesses**

-To help people find legitimate businesses, I created [yegbusiness.org](https://yegbusiness.org/), a free web site where trusted local companies can register.
+To help people find legitimate businesses, I created <a href="https://yegbusiness.org" target="_blank">yegbusiness.org</a>, a free website where trusted local companies can register.
 It’s a way for people to know who’s real in the community.
-For those in Edmonton, I also run **Pinoy Yeg Tek**, a group sharing job leads and tech tips.
+For those in Edmonton, I also run <a href="https://www.facebook.com/groups/pinoyyegtek" target="_blank">Pinoy Yeg Tek</a>, a group sharing job leads and tech tips.

 ### Stay Smart: